bielern/svelte-patent-cockpit/article/ARTICLE.md

 ```
 The `load` function "fills" the `data` in the first file.
 The actions `post` and `delete` are the ones triggered by the forms (as `?/post` and `?/delete`).
-The `locals` variable contains the session data and has been fille by a server hook
+The `locals` variable contains the session data and has been filled by a server hook
 (kind of a "middleware"):
 ```
 import { redirect, type Handle } from '@sveltejs/kit';